rgbkrk/rgbkrk.github.io/about.md

 title: About
 ---

 Hi!
-I work at [Rackspace](http://www.rackspace.com).
-I love to help people deploy/use technology, especially that which supports scientific research and studies.
-Largely speaking, I want to help the world through open source and the freedom of information/knowledge.
+I like to code, work at [Rackspace](http://www.rackspace.com), hack on open source, deploy stuff, drink coffee, and run around with my family.
+Life is good.